Good for Dads

 Regardless of the family structure, it is a daunting experience to have to raise a child.
 Having someone there to go through it with you lightens your load.

-Sometimes, either due to resentment at the way society treats fatherhood or due sometime more serious such as post-natal depression, a father-or-father to be can withdraw or feel pushed out from their new status as a parent.
+As a result of many mental health risks, father or father-to-be can withdraw or feel pushed out from their new status as a parent.
 By instilling confidence in themselves or helping them work through challenges, we hope to keep more fathers involved.
 This means they can be on hand to help their partner do daily things like change diapers as well as more significant things re-enter the labour force.

 Good for Kids